-Vinyl stickers are a great alternative to regular paper stickers because you can stick them to items that might need to be washed or will be in contact with water like cups, glass or car windows.
+These DIY Vinyl stickers are a great alternative to regular paper stickers because you can stick them to items that might need to be washed or will be in contact with water like cups, glass or car windows.

-There are few key things when making vinyl stickers.
+There are a few key things when making vinyl stickers.
 The main difference when making vinyl stickers is the design.

-Best Vinyl for Stickers
+Materials for Vinyl Stickers

 The reality is any type of permanent adhesive vinyl works for stickers.